 High Mileage vs Full Synthetic Oil

 All of my classic cars and vintage motorcycles still use conventional oil, but on my "fleet" of daily drivers (mine, wife's, kids) it's either synthetic-blend high mileage or full synthetic.

 Current statistics show that nearly half of all cars, trucks, and SUV's require synthetic blend or full synthetic oil.
 So which one is better?
 The short answer is full synthetic is always better, but cost is the main reason why you may want to buy high mileage oil vs synthetic oil.

 If you have over 75,000 miles on your modern car or truck, consider switching to a high-mileage motor oil.
 They feature a blend of synthetic and mineral-based oils with extra detergents added to them.
 The detergents help remove any sludge build-up that an old or high mileage engine may have, and also helps keep them clean internally.
 Most high mileage oils also have seal conditioners to help stop and prevent oil leaks, although results are probably marginal at best.

 Best High Mileage Motor Oil

 There's plenty of excellent oil brands out there - my personal favorites include Castrol, Pennzoil, and Valvoline.
-Truth is, the brand really doesn't matter much, as long as it meets the standards specified by the manufacturer (which all name brand oils do).
+Truth is, the brand really doesn't matter much, as long as it meets the standards specified by the manufacturer (which all name-brand oils do).

 Valvoline claims they were the first company to market a high mileage motor oil.
 Their high mileage MaxLife is designed to remove sludge and deposits from your engine.
 It also contains anti-oxidants that help prevent oil breakdown, which in turn prevents sludge and deposit formation.